Welcome to Voyager Youth Program!

 We work in partnership with local schools and other organizations to create a community that encourages healthy choices and helps youth to avoid substance abuse and other risk behaviors.

-Sign up for Summer Enrichment Programs by May 1st for an early bird discount.
+Want your kids to enjoy an affordable, adventure-packed summer?
+Sign up youth ages 5-13 for our Summer Enrichment Program.
+Get discounted advance registration pricing by enrolling at least seven days in advance of the start of each week of camp.
 Click HERE to connect directly to our catalog of programs and secure, online payment portal.

 News & Prevention Resources